 Yes, we accept all breeds of dogs regardless of size.

 No, we do not groom or cut hair.
 If you have a long coated dog, we recommend having their coat trimmed prior to beginning the course to help prevent matting.
 It is especially important to remove the fur out of the dog’s eyes so that they are able to see the trainers during training sessions.

-Routine brushing and bathing can be scheduled during Board & Train, however, an additional fee would apply.
+Routine brushing and bathing can be scheduled during Board & Train, however, an additional fee will apply.
 Even if you do not have a long coated dog, we require your dog to be bathed at the end of your dog’s Board & Train program so that you have a clean dog at the time of pick up.
 Additional fees apply.

 Dogs are welcome to arrive before or stay after their training program.
 However, per night boarding fees apply.

 The maintenance doesn’t require a huge time commitment on your part!
 It is the consistency and clear communication that are the keys to success.
 We recommend that you make training a part of your life.
 Practice a few cues when you let your dog out to potty, when he gets his meals, during play or walks, when you are cooking dinner or even during TV commercials.
 Maintaining the training is such a small time investment for the huge payoff of a well-behaved dog that you will enjoy for a long time.
 However, that being said, the most important time for reinforcing the training is the first two weeks after your dog returns home from his training program.
 Do not plan a trip out of town and leave him with a dog sitter or schedule his training to finish during your busiest time of the year at work.
 His first two weeks back home should when you are able to dedicate time to reinforcing his training and enjoying some quality time together.